FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 -   Strategic Misreporting - why people who say they might vote for RFK might not actually vote for RFK but simply want *you* to vote for him.

-As a recovering Game Theorist, I love to look at elections as \"games\" and therefore I will use the word \"strategy\" a lot.
+As a recovering Game Theorist, I love to look at elections as "games" and therefore I will use the word "strategy" a lot.
 A strategy in this sense is an action (in this context voting for a candidate).
 In the game theoretic structure, we assume that a player (i.e. YOU) is playing to win.
 But what does it mean to win?
 In this context, winning means getting policies you care about enacted.
-I will also address a little, the issue of voting \"to make a point\" about the current system and why I feel like that is a bad idea.
+I will also address a little, the issue of voting "to make a point" about the current system and why I feel like that is a bad idea.
 But for the most part, I assume that the reader, wants to get policies they care about enacted.

 Equally as important, I will assume that political parties only care about getting elected.